One of the best decisions I’ve made was to learn how to start a blog.

 Free blog hosting services can vanish overnight: A free service doesn’t make a company any money and there’s always a risk they might decide it’s not worth it anymore.
 There is always a risk of losing hours of hard work based on something you can’t control.

 Before you get started, always think about your plan and what you want from your blog.

 While it’s easy and perfectly fine to learn how to start a blog for free, sometimes a little upfront investment can pave a future that’s much more lucrative.
 But, that’s your decision, and it’s just as worthy if you start out as a hobby blogger on a free platform today.

-So in this post, I will show you both ways (and what I’ve done to scale my blog to half million readers a year) so you can choose for yourself what makes the most sense for you, your blog and your goals.
+So in this post, I will show you both ways (and what I’ve done to scale my blog to millions of readers a year) so you can choose for yourself what makes the most sense for you.

 How to Start a Blog in 2019 Easy Steps

-Let’s start with the important thing and first thing out of the way first: The only thing standing in between you and your own blog is you.
-It’s simple to say that we need too much effort or you don’t have the time or you’re tired from work.
+Let’s start with the important thing first.
+The only thing standing in between you and your own blog is you.
+It’s simple to say that we need too much effort, too much time or you’re tired from work.
 But staring a blog makes your effort worth it.